 There are currently 2 billion devices running on Android in the world and probably with the launch of Android Go, Google is planning to influence other 2 million more.
 Yes, in the recent Google I/O developer conference, the search giant announced the upcoming version of Android, Android Go.

 Google says it is “optimising Android O to run smoothly and efficiently on entry-level devices.”
-So, yea, Android Go is a mellow down version of Android O and is designed specifically for the phones which don’t pack much RAM and processing power.
+So, yea, Android Go is a mellow-down version of Android O and is designed specifically for phones which don’t pack much RAM and processing power.
 It is good for phones between 512 MB to 1 GB of RAM.

-I feel the Android Go phones would look more like freshly announced Moto C. The phone will run on Android 7.0 Nougat and has all fancy essentials like low-resolution 5-inch screen, 8 GB storage, 5-megapixel fixed-focus camera, and 2-megapixel front camera with flash.
+I feel the Android Go phones would look more like the freshly announced Moto C. The phone will run on Android 7.0 Nougat and has all the fancy essentials like a low-resolution 5-inch screen, 8 GB storage, a 5-megapixel fixed-focus camera, and a 2-megapixel front camera with flash.
 In short, a contemporary phone for economical people.

-The first device toting Android Go won’t come before 2018 but if a lower end device gets updated to Android O then they can enjoy the benefits of Android Go as well.
-The idea of dominating cheap phones market with Android Go is really smart on the part of Google but how exactly will it sail, only time can show.
+The first device toting Android Go won’t come before 2018 but if a lower-end device gets updated to Android O then they can enjoy the benefits of Android Go as well.
+The idea of dominating the cheap phone market with Android Go is really smart on the part of Google but how exactly will it sail, only time can show.
 Will it boost all those devices which support Android and will it suffer the same way as Android One did?

-Although Google hasn’t announced the hardware yet, obviously if you own a top range Android device, you won’t be able to use Android Go features and those who can’t afford the extravagant phones can really enjoy Android Go more even on tight budgets.
+Although Google hasn’t announced the hardware yet, obviously if you own a top-range Android device, you won’t be able to use Android Go features and those who can’t afford extravagant phones can really enjoy Android Go more even on tight budgets.